Updated: Sep 24

-Professionals who teach orientation and mobility skills to people who are severely visually impaired or blind are often in the same meeting as professionals who provide mobility therapy (e.g., physical therapists).
-At some point at these meetings, there is a need to distinguish the difference in the mobility goals of these professionals.
+Professionals who teach orientation and mobility (O&M) skills to people who are severely visually impaired or blind are often in the same meeting as professionals who provide mobility therapy (e.g., physical therapists, occupational therapists).
+There are important distinctions between the mobility goals of these professionals.

 People with MVI/B may avoid needing a PT or OT; by using mobility tools everywhere they walk and run.
-Physical therapists (PT) may be called on to consult on cases of children aged five and younger who are visually impaired because they have a mobility injury or they have difficulty achieving gross motor milestones, like walking with age appropriate pace and posture across open space.
+Physical therapists (PT) may be called on to consult on cases of children aged five and younger who are visually impaired because they have a mobility injury or because they have difficulty achieving gross motor milestones, like walking with age appropriate pace and posture across open space.

-It is easy to recognize the negative impact MVI or blindness has on gross motor skills, because it looks the same as when sighted people walk for any length of time in the dark (slow, halting gait and defensive postures).
+The negative impact of MVI/B has on gross motor skills is observable, it looks the same as when sighted people walk for any length of time in the dark (slow, halting gait, defensive arm and body postures).
 These automatic defenses are meant to be temporary, until the lights are turned on, because while these postures are used to reduce the impact from inevitable collisions, overtime they can cause harm to the body and self-confidence.

-There are different types of mobility tools used by people with MVI/B; the human guide, the dog guide, the long white cane, a rectangular cane and a wearable pediatric belt cane.
-With the aid of these tactile path detectors, people who are MVI/B no longer crash into obvious obstacles with their bodies, because they can find them first with their tactile warning device or avoid them altogether with their guides.
-Therefore, with a mobility tool they no longer need to adopt those protective gait abnormalities.
+There are different types of mobility tools used by people with MVI/B for safe mobility; the human guide, the dog guide, the long white cane, a rectangular cane and a wearable pediatric belt cane.
+With the aid of these path detectors, people with MVI/B no longer crash into obvious obstacles with their bodies, because they can find them first with their tactile warning device or avoid them altogether with their guides.

-However, it is important to note that children five and younger are too little to use dog guides or long canes.
+Children five and younger are too little to use dog guides or long canes.
 Therefore giving them these mobility tools is the same as offering them no protection at all.
 A one-year old baby with MVI/B can play with a dog or long cane, but in order to walk with safe mobility they need a reliable source of path information.
-They need a device that will always be in front of their next step, a wearable cane.
+They need a device that will always be in front of their next step, a wearable pediatric belt cane.

 The pediatric belt cane is an effective device for very young children with MVI/B, because all children need reliable path information to thrive.
-Children with MVI/B need to have consistent tactile path information everywhere they go, every day, all day.
+Children with MVI/B need consistent tactile path information everywhere they go, every day, all day.

-Children who are MVI/B need to have consistent tactile path information as often sighted babies, toddlers, preschoolers need to have the lights on.
+Children with MVI/B need consistent tactile path information in the same amount as sighted children need the lights on.